Da Nang beach in clear weather showing blue sky and calm South China Sea

 How does the weather affect Hoi An day trips?

-October and early November are when Hoi An flooding is most severe — the Hoai River can overflow and make parts of the Ancient Town inaccessible for days.
-September also carries flooding risk.
-March through June is the best period for Hoi An day trips from Da Nang: dry, comfortable temperatures (28–30°C), and the Ancient Town at its most photogenic.
-December through February is also workable once the monsoon clears, though the Hoi An streets can be overcast.
+October and early November are when Hoi An flooding gets serious, the Hoai River overflows and parts of the Ancient Town can be underwater for days.
+September also has flood risk.
+For Hoi An trips, March through June is genuinely the best window: dry, comfortable, the old town is gorgeous in that light.
+December through February works too once the monsoon clears, though it can be overcast.
+Just never book non-refundable Hoi An accommodation for October.